Adobe-Marketing-Cloud/target-experience-templates/readme.md

 Adobe Target Experience Templates are pre-coded samples with configurable inputs to be used in Adobe Targe to execute some common  marketer use cases.

 These experience templates are provided free to developers and marketers as a starting point to execute some common external use cases in Adobe Target - either via the Visual Experience Composer or Form Composer.
 Customization may be required to integrate successfully with your webpage or platform architecture.
+Some templates may not be compatible with Internet Explorer.

 ### Templates
 1. [Banner Carousel with thumbnails](https://github.com/Adobe-Marketing-Cloud/target-experience-templates/tree/master/banner-carousel-thumbnails)